 Inheritance tax in Bern

-- Middle rate (Group 2) with a tax multiplier of 11: nephews, nieces, aunts, uncles, in-laws
+- Middle rate (Group 2) with a tax multiplier of 11: nephews, nieces, aunts, uncles, and in-laws.

 - Highest rate (Group 3) with a tax multiplier of 16: anyone else.